Micro-Influencer Marketing

 Download the Influencer Brief Template We Use to Manage Thousands of Creators

-Below is a variation of our own creative brief template that’s been behind more successful creator campaigns than we can count.
+Below is a variation of our own creative brief template that’s been behind the thousands of successful creator campaigns we've run.
 This brief sticks to all of the best practices outlined above.

 All you need to do is plug in your brand’s details and you’re good to go.
 When you’re done, simply download your creative brief as a presentation, PDF or document.